clairesrc/inkydash/README.md

 # Log out of your SSH session or reboot your Raspberry Pi to refresh your user group

-$ docker compose up -d
+$ docker-compose up -d
 ```

-And, install requirements for the clientside script on the Raspberry Pi:
+Install requirements for the clientside script on the Raspberry Pi:
 ```
 $ pip install -r client_requirements.txt
 ```

 At this you should be able to manually run `./inkydash.py` on the Pi to fetch data and draw it to the screen.

-Finally add 2 cron jobs to refresh external data every 4 minutes, and re-draw the screen every minute:
+Finally add a cron job to re-draw the screen every minute:
 ```
 $ crontab -e
 # At end of file, add: